 The stories are filled out by a marvelous supporting cast of journalists, politicians, family members and characters who revolve around the Danish government and political parties.

 If you love good serious drama, are fascinated by character, and long for more television featuring well-written female characters, Borgen will not disappoint.
+This is high quality drama with outstanding acting talents among the cast.

 All images ©Borgen DR